 Do something to address your limitations.
 You don’t have money to travel?
 I didn’t too.
 As a non-profit employee, I didn’t earn much.
-Thankfully, you can find a good withholding calculator and other great budgeting tools online that can help.
-No matter how you look at it though, traveling costs money, no matter what some people may tell you otherwise.
+No matter how you look at it, traveling costs money, no matter what some people may tell you otherwise.

 You need to eat, to pay for your transportation and the entrance fees to museums and such.
 But it doesn’t mean that you have to be a millionaire to be able to travel alone.

 I saved like crazy for years, setting aside 20-30 percent of my monthly salary into my travel fund.
 I looked for other ways to earn: editing papers, writing website content, monetizing my blogs, among other things.